 In a Fresnel system, the parabolic shape of the trough is split into several smaller, relatively flat mirror segments which are connected at different angles to a rod-bar that moves them simultaneously to track the sun.
 Central Receiver Systems consists of two-axis tracking mirrors, or heliostats, which reflect direct solar radiation onto a receiver located at the top of a tower.

 Theoretically, all CSP systems can be used to generate electricity and heat.
 All are suited to be combined with membrane and thermal desalination systems.
 However, the only commercially available CSP plants today are linear concentrating parabolic trough systems because of lower cost, simple construction, and high efficiency

-CSP-Powered Desalination Prospects in MENA
+CSP-Powered Desalination in MENA

 A recent study by International Energy Agency found that the six biggest users of desalination in MENA––Algeria, Kuwait, Libya, Qatar, Saudi Arabia, and United Arab Emirates––use approximately 10 percent of the primary energy for desalination.
 Infact, desalination accounted for more than 4 percent of the total electricity generated in the MENA region in 2010.
 With growing desalination demand, the major impact will be on those countries that currently use only a small proportion of their energy for desalination, such as Jordan and Algeria.

 The MENA region has tremendous wind and solar energy potential which can be effectively utilized in desalination processes.
 Concentrating solar power (CSP) offers an attractive option to power industrial-scale desalination plants that require both high temperature fluids and electricity.

 The MENA region has tremendous solar energy potential that can facilitate generation of energy required to offset the alarming freshwater deficit.
 The virtually unlimited solar irradiance in the region will ensure large-scale deployment of eco-friendly desalination systems, thereby saving energy and reducing greenhouse gas emissions.

 One of those projects is a series of massive solar farms spanning the Middle East and North Africa.
 Two projects under this Desertec umbrella are Morocco’s Ouarzazate Concentrated Solar Power plant, which was approved in late 2011, and Tunisia’s TuNur Concentrated Solar Power Plant, which was approved in January 2012.
 The Moroccan plant will have a 500-MW capacity, while the Tunisia plant will have a 2 GW capacity.
 Jordan is also making rapid strides with several mega CSP projects under development in Maa’n Development Area.

-Seawater desalination powered by concentrated solar power offers an attractive opportunity for MENA countries to ensure affordable, sustainable and secure freshwater supply.
+Solar-powered desalination offers an attractive opportunity for MENA countries to ensure affordable, sustainable and secure freshwater supply.
 The growing water deficit in the MENA region is fuelling regional conflicts, political instability and environmental degradation.
 It is expected that the energy demand for seawater desalination for urban centres and mega-cities will be met by ensuring mass deployment of CSP-powered systems across the region.